 The Leiden Ranking

 The Leiden Ranking is compiled by the Centre for Science and Technology Studies (CWTS) at Leiden University.
 It goes even further than the ARWU in focusing specifically on research, as it is based solely on bibliometric data (publications and citations) from the Web of Science scientific citation indexing service.
-That also explains why it focuses mainly on the natural and medical sciences, in which the tradition is to publish in international science journals.
-The Leiden Ranking is an interactive index of the 750 biggest research universities in the world.
+That also explains why it focuses mainly on the natural and medical sciences, which traditionally publish in international science journals.
+The Leiden Ranking is an interactive index of over 900 research universities world-wide.
 Users can set their own parameters:

 - Time period: the first available time period is 2006-2009, with each successive period being one year later in time